Yabby1997/v3/languages/python/exercises/concept/black-jack/.docs/introduction.md

 ## Comparison

-There are number of different kinds of comparison operator in Python
+There are number of different kinds of comparison operators in Python

 | Operator | Operation                | Description                                              |
 | -------- | ------------------------ | -------------------------------------------------------- |